 We have seen cases where symptoms arose related to an underlying condition, such as chest pains, that satisfy the definition of injury arising out of and in the course of employment.

-A psychological impairment, even in the absence of a physical harm, can constitute an injury under the Longshore Act.
+A psychological impairment, even in the absence of physical harm, can constitute an injury under the Longshore Act.

 We have seen cases in which injuries incurred during medical examinations scheduled at the employer’s request in connection with a work-related disability, or incurred during vocational rehabilitation, have been found to have arisen out of employment and to have occurred in the course of employment.